-The Johan Castberg (formerly Skrugard) field is situated approximately 100 kilometres north of the Snøhvit-field in the Barents Sea.
+The Johan Castberg field (previously the Skrugard field) is located approx. 100 kilometres north of the Snøhvit field in the Barents Sea.

-The Johan Castberg field development project’s resource base consists of the three oil discoveries Skrugard, Havis and Drivis, located in PL 532.
-The field is expected to come on stream in 2023 and will produce for 30 years.
+The resource base for developing the Johan Castberg field consists of the three oil discoveries Skrugard, Havis and Drivis, all of which are located in production licence 532.
+The field is scheduled to start up in 2024, and will produce for 30 years.

-To achieve profitability in the project after the fall in the oil price in 2014-15, Equinor and the partners had to change the design concept and develop new solutions in order to be able to carry out the development.
+In order to achieve profitability in the project after the major oil price drop in 2014-2015, Equinor and its partners needed to change the concept and devise new solutions to realise the development.

-Johan Castberg is a breakthrough in unexplored areas where we must interact with other interests, such as the fisheries.
-At the same time, this is a development which will have ripple effects including an impact on technology and expertise building in the supplier industry—particularly in the north.
+Johan Castberg is a breakthrough in frontier areas where we will need to collaborate with the fishery industry, among others.
+At the same time, it is a development that will have ripple effects and will be significant for technology and expertise development in the supplier industry—particularly up north.

 - The Equinor-operated discoveries Skrugard from 2011, Havis from 2012 and Drivis from 2014 constitute what is now the Johan Castberg project.